caprover/caprover-website/docs/get-started.md

  mkdir /captain && docker run -p 80:80 -p 443:443 -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock caprover/caprover
 ```

 You will see a bunch of outputs on your screen.
 Once the Captain is initialized, you can visit `http://[IP_OF_YOUR_SERVER]:3000` in your browser and login to Captain using the default password `captain42`.
-You can change your password later.
-Do not make any changes in the dashboard.
+You can change your password later. **Do not make any changes in the dashboard**.
 We'll use the command line tool to setup the server.

 ## Step 2: Connect Root Domain